 SUID/SIDS Training Toolkit

 This toolkit presents selected training curricula, programs, and resources.
-Materials in each category are listed beginning with the most recent item.

 Risk Reduction and Health Promotion

 Safe to Sleep.
 A public education campaign to reduce the risk of Sudden Infant Death Syndrome (SIDS) and other sleep-related causes of infant death, contains a wide range of resources—videos, brochures and other printable and shareable resources, for families and public health professionals.
 Some of the materials are in Spanish.

 Change for Our Children: Safe Start Programme (New Zealand).
 Training modules to educate family service providers and families about safe sleep.
 Includes select summaries in 20 languages.

 Reducing the Risk for SIDS and SUID: Continuing Education for Nurses.
 Designed to inform pediatric, obstetric, and neonatal nurses and nurse practitioners—as well as nurses who educate family members and other caregivers about caring for infants—about the latest risk-reduction strategies for SIDS and other sleep-related causes of infant death.
 Created by the The Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD) in collaboration with a number of partners.

 Sudden Infant Death Syndrome: Facts for NICU Nurses.
 (2013).
 Aris CA, McMullen SL, Lipke BM, Le Mura CA, Consenstein L. Syracuse, NY: St. Joseph's Hospital.
 PowerPoint training module for NICU nurses.